anupam-sy/tf-gcp-training-lab/.github/pull-request_template.md

 Please include a short summary of the update made along with the context.

 ## Checklist
-- [ ] Review or self-review of the code is performed.
+- [ ] Self-review of the code is performed.
 - [ ] Code has been fully tested and completely functional.

 ## Type of Change